 Orientation includes a special occasion that is open to everyone — the annual pilgrimage to Hayneville, Ala., commemorating Jonathan Daniels.
 To get a more complete idea of what this powerful event is like, read Alex Andujar's, T'14, article from a previous pilgrimage here.
 This event is not an orientation requirement for incoming students, but attendance is strongly encouraged.

-On Aug.
-12, The School of Theology officially welcomed 24 new M.Div. students and seven additional degree and certificate students.
+In 2013, The School of Theology officially welcomed 24 new M.Div. students and seven additional degree and certificate students.
 One of the M.A. students is the first to enroll in the School’s Theology and Literature concentration, a blended program with the School of Letters and the English department of the College of Arts and Sciences.

 The "current students" page has links to lots of information that will be of assistance to you.

 The School of Theology has a Facebook page and a Twitter page.
 Be sure and like and follow to get real time updates on news and events.
 Links to these may also be found at the top of all of the School's website pages.

 Questions?
 Please email the office for community life or call Charlene Hookey at 931.598.1470.